 Men, in general, do better than women in studies that test their ability to track fast-moving objects and discern detail from a distance.
 They’re also better at accurately perceiving and estimating sizes of targets in far space.

-When buying a new dress, a woman may be confused about what color to choose out of the seven colors that all look like ‘red’ to a man.
+When buying a new dress, a woman may be confused about what colour to choose out of the seven colours that all look like ‘red’ to a man.

-Since the genes of retinal cone cells that are responsible for color perception are located on the X-chromosome and women have two X-chromosomes, it could explain why women can describe colors in greater detail than men.
+Since the genes of retinal cone cells that are responsible for colour perception are located on the X-chromosome and women have two X-chromosomes, it could explain why women can describe colours in greater detail than men.